jclouds/legacy-jclouds/documentation/quickstart/hpcloud.markdown

 1. Sign up for [HP Cloud Services](http://hpcloud.com/).
 2. Get your Account ID and Access Key by going to this [page](https://manage.hpcloud.com/api_keys).
 3. Ensure you are using a recent JDK 6 version.
-4. Setup your project to include `hpcloud-object-storage` The maven dependency `org.jclouds.provider/hpcloud-object-storage` will add the following jar files to your project:
+4. Setup your project to include `hpcloud-objectstorage-lvs` The maven dependency `org.jclouds.provider/hpcloud-objectstorage-lvs` will add the following jar files to your project:
   	* jclouds-core
   	* jclouds-blobstore
   	* openstack-common